maripqz/PREGGERs/README.md

 Authority Nutrition, Eat Right, Weight and Wellness, Food Insight, Food and Nutrition, Mayo Clinic Pregnancy-specific keywords: pregnant, baby, breast-feeding, birth, ovulation, postpartum, placenta, trimester,

 ### Psuedoscience websites:
 Dr Perl Mutter, FoodBabe, beachbody, Bodybuilding, Weston A Price, Mercola

+## Data Preparation
+Once I had my corpus of scientific and pseudoscientific articles,  I combined everything into one overarching corpus and then stemmed the words using snowball stemmer to prepare it for TF-IDF vectorization.
+I also created 53 text features.
+NLTK's Part of Speech tagging made up the vast majority of these, but were complemented with additional features I thought might have some correlation with science or psuedoscience (for instance, capital letters and exclamation points in the title).

 ## Modeling
-### Resource Repository
+### Resource Repository Clustering
-The resources were vectorized using TF-IDF and the resulting then put through a KMeans clustering algorithm to group documents into specific categories.
-These are then mapped back to .
+Using only the scientific documents, I vectorized the documents using TF-IDF and then put through a KMeans clustering algorithm to group documents into specific categories.
+These are then mapped (by hand) back to different quiz responses.

 ### Pseudoscience Filtering
-Using my psuedoscience and evidence-based science documents as training data, I ran a Naive Bayes classifier to determine the likelihood that new articles are likley to be evidence-based or full of false claims.
+Using 80% of my psuedoscience and evidence-based science documents as training data, I ran a Naive Bayes classifier to determine the likelihood that new articles are likley to be evidence-based or full of false claims.
+I combined this with a Gradient Boosted Classifier built on the 53 text features.
+This ensemble model was very accurate in being able to discern fact from fiction in the remaining 20% of the testing data.

 ## Evaluation
 We will ask several mothers that we know to take the quiz and rate the quality of resources the recommender provides.